-Other Indicators Being Considered Performance (against target) Progress Update Budget 2020-21 (000's) Budget 2022-23 (000's) Progress Score 2021 buildings that are not built to Net- zero Energy-ready 0% Buildings built to Net- zero Energy- ready.
+Action Start Date (planned) Responsible Department Target Indicators Other Indicators Being Considered Performance (against target) Progress Update Budget 2020-21 (000's) Budget 2022-23 (000's) Progress Score 2021 01 Apply energy efficiency standards (build to Passive House) to all new municipal buildings.
+2020 Technical Services 100% of new municipal buildings meet the Passive House/Net-zero Energy- ready standard immediately (2020). # buildings that are not built to Net- zero Energy-ready 0% Buildings built to Net- zero Energy- ready.
 High Performance Civic Building Policy enacted 2022 and requires new buildings be Net-zero Energy-ready.
-Fire Hall Five designed to LEED Silver (not Passive House / Net-zero Energy-ready) 4 .
-No buildings have started the design phase since January 2022 (when policy passed). \$75 \$0 Implementation ••••• TBD 0% buildings completed deep energy retrofit (50%+ energy load reduction) Funding was approved for a feasibility study in 2023 to inform phasing and design. \$0 \$225 Development ••○○ % appliances purchased not meeting minimum energy efficiency requirements (since 2016) 0% plug load savings No progress.
-An appliance inventory is planned to inform a business case for requesting funding for upgrades for the 2024-25 budget. \$0 \$473 Not started Total GHG reductions from lighting improvement \$05 \$0 Implementation ●●●○○ of municipal heating systems replaced without heat pumps (since 2016) 0% of buildings with heat pumps of all heated buildings Secured funding for a two- year heat pump feasibility study with the University of Saskatchewan 6 . \$0 \$30 Development ••••• % or # new buildings built to each tier of 2020 National Building code (once approved) Undefined Not approved to proceed.
-Provincial code consultation to begin in 2022. \$0 \$0 Not started TBD TBD No progress. \$0 \$0 Not started
+Fire Hall Five is LEED Certified (not Passive House / Net-zero Energy-ready) .
+No buildings have started the design phase since January 2022 (when policy passed). \$75 \$0 Implementation •••• 02 Perform deep energy retrofits on municipal buildings.
+2022 Facilities Management 60% of existing municipal buildings in 2016 meet the Passive House/Net-zero Energy-ready standard by 2031, 100% by 2050.
+TBD 0% buildings completed deep energy retrofit (50%+ energy load reduction) Funding was approved for a feasibility study in 2023 to inform phasing and design. \$0 \$225 Development ●●○○○ 03 Upgrade plugged appliances and energy conservation behaviours in municipal buildings.
+2020 Facilities Management 5% plug load energy savings from existing municipal buildings in 2016 by 2023. % appliances purchased not meeting minimum energy efficiency requirements (since 2016) 0% plug load savings No progress.
+An appliance inventory is planned to inform a business case for requesting funding for upgrades for the 2024-25 budget. \$O \$473 Not started 04 Update all municipal building lighting systems.
+2019 Facilities Management 20% lighting energy savings from existing municipal office buildings in 2016 by 2026 and from all existing municipal buildings by 2051.
+Total GHG reductions from lighting improvement TBD Lighting retrofits completed in four more buildings and started in a fifth.
+Twelve buildings have been retrofitted to date under the current Energy Performance Contract Project. \$O5 \$0 Implementation ●●●○○ 05 Retrofit municipal heating and cooling systems with ground-source or air source heat pumps.
+2020 Facilities Management 100% of existing municipal buildings in 2016 are retrofitted with heat pumps by 2026. # of municipal heating systems replaced without heat pumps (since 2016) 0% of buildings with heat pumps of all heated buildings Secured funding for a two- year heat pump feasibility study with the University of Saskatchewan . \$O \$30 Development ●●○○○ 06 Create an electric and thermal energy consumption cap for new home construction by utilizing a municipal step code.
+2020 Building Standards Improve energy use intensity (EUI) and thermal energy demand intensity (TEDI) for new residential buildings, targeting net-zero ready by 2036. % or # new buildings built to each tier of 2020 National Building code (once approved) Undefined Not approved to proceed.
+Provincial code consultation to begin in 2022. \$0 \$0 Not started 07 Require new homes to include roof solar Photovoltaic (PV) installations in the final year of a municipal step code.
+2036 Building Standards New homes constructed in 2036-onward have roof solar PV.
+TBD TBD No progress. \$0 \$0 Not started